For students seeking a traditional undergraduate Bachelor of Science in Nursing degree who would be entering as an undergraduate freshman.

 For students who wish to focus on a program of research within the field of nursing.

 Doctoral program for students who wish to focus their academic study on practice within the field of nursing.

 Individually designed program of study for students seeking certification in one of a number of fields.
-These certificates are designed for master's-prepared nurses.
+Use this application process for the

 Graduate Non-Candidate for Degree Admissions

 The School of Nursing offers students a flexible enrollment option to take graduate level coursework with a Non-Candidate for Degree (NCFD) admission status.
 A student may choose NCDF as a means of enrolling for continuing education purposes.

 You may apply for NCFD status if you have already earned a Nursing Bachelor's or Master's degree from an accredited institution with a minimum GPA equivalent to 3.0.
 If you are interested in taking Non-Candidate for Degree coursework at the undergraduate level, please visit the Office of Undergraduate Admissions.

 If admitted, you may enroll for two consecutive terms in a maximum of two courses per term in a single program.
 NCFD students cannot register for courses until the first day of classes each term.
 International students seeking NCFD status must be enrolled full-time.

 - Completed NursingCAS Non-Degree Nursing Application